Iwaizumi doesn't know what's wrong with Oikawa.

 Kageyama is not convinced.

 "Don't worry," Iwaizumi says quietly and Kageyama's shoulders visibly slacken.
-They all look at Oikawa who had spent the last few minutes walking around the gym and inspecting the cart of balls.
+They all look at Oikawa who had been spending the last few minutes walking around the gym and inspecting the cart of balls.

 Oikawa deftly picks up a ball.
 He hits it against the floor to test the firmness before nodding to himself.
 Glancing at Kageyama, Oikawa smiles kindly.
 It's not the shit eating grin or the kind that comes together with snarky, sarcastic comments that Oikawa can dredge up from some dark core inside.
 It's the honest kind that betrays no second motive.
 "Let me teach you how to do a killer jump serve."